tiacsys/bridle/boards/tiac/magpie_f777ni/doc/index.rst

               --tag uart \
               --tag can

-      .. attention:: This will take more than a quarter of an hour.
+      .. attention:: This will take almost a whole hour.

    .. group-tab:: Results